Department of Management Science and Statistics

 MS 7033.
 Applications in Causal Structural Modeling.
 (3-0) 3 Credit Hours.

 Prerequisite: Consent of instructor.
 The purpose of this course is to provide students with an overview of structural equation modeling (SEM) procedures, which includes, but not limited to, issues related to measurement evaluation, model selection and specification, model estimation, and model fit.
 An additional aim of this course is to provide students with the computer skills needed to analyze and interpret their data, especially as it related to factor analysis, path analysis, and SEM.
 This course also addresses supplemental topics commonly encouraged in SEM and applied research (sample size and power, missing data, non-normal data, order categorical data, etc.).
-Differential Tuition: $387.
+This course has Differential Tuition.

 Statistics (STA) Courses